Timberland vs Simms: Put your best foot forward.

 Designed for Anglers

-Still light & grippy: 1.2kg (43oz) per pair, with Vibram Idogrip Flex soles that conform to slippery stream beds – arguably better traction than most alternatives.
+Still light & grippy: 1.2kg (43oz) – 1.3kg per pair depending on size, with Vibram Idogrip Flex soles that conform to slippery stream beds – arguably better traction than most alternatives.

 Welded Construction: TPU abrasion overlays and one-piece toe caps reduce seam failure.